Eschatology 101 | End Times Bible Prophecy As Jesus Taught It

 - •• Earth- and heaven-shaking signs will occur.
 For believers, those are not times of fear.

-- • These specific signs of the end times signal the Lord’s soon coming.
+- • These specific signs of the end of days signal the Lord’s soon coming.

 • Our proper response?
 Stand up, look up, rejoice, get ready!
 Here He comes!